Soebb/Web-Video-Parser/README.md

 ## This is the Web Video Parser (and downloader) - UWVP

-PLEASE, BEFORE USAGE, READ THE DOCUMENTATION IN FULL!!! <br />
+Please, before usage, read the DOCUMENTATION <br />

 # Instalation